tonyxieuoft/miniprot_pipeline/README.md

 As indicated, the `-i` is optional and requires the prior creation of miniprot indexes.
 It is only meant to speed up the pipeline in subsequent instances after already running it once.

-Sample input directories are provided for reference.
+Sample input directories are provided for reference in `example input`.